cwbooth5/go2redirector/README.md

 If your browser redirected to the Spanish version of Wikipedia, you're all set.

+## Design

+### Terminology

+* **Keywords** uniquely identify a list of links.
+It's a list name you can pronounce.
+* **Tags** are names for a link and are local to the list/keyword that link resides in.
+* **Parameters** are positional arguments users can supply to subsititute directly into a link's URL.
+* **Dotpage** is the 'edit' page for a given list and can be accessed by adding a dot `.` prefix to any keyword.
+* **Fields** are the elements between each forward slash `/` in a redirect string user's enter.
+For example, `go2 planets/mars/weather` would have fields "planets" (the keyword), "mars" (the tag), and "weather" the parameter.

+### Keywords/Lists

+Curation of a list of links starts with selecting an intuitive keyword.
+This is the name people will remember this list of links by.
+Think about the keyword and how general it is.
+Does it apply to other potential lists?
+If so, maybe come up with a more specific keyword name or combine the two lists.

+### Tags

+A tag is a name for a link within a list of links.
+The tag is the second (optional) field a user types in a go2 redirect.
+If you have a list of moons of Mars, you might tag one with "phobos" and another with "deimos", resulting in a redirect like `go2 mars/phobos` to go straight to whatever link describes that moon.
+Tags are optional.
+If a second field is specified by the user, the redirector attempts to locate a tag in the list by that name.
+If it fails to find one, the second field is treated as a subsititution parameter for the link.

+### Links

+If a link is added with a URL we already have a link for under some other keyword, we allow you to create a completely new link because you might have another title and different keyword associations.
+If you attempt to add a duplicate link, it will show you other keywords already using the link when looking at the dotpage.

+### The Search Box

+The input field in the upper left of the index page is the main entry point for the application.
+This is the field users can type keyword/tag/parameter combos into to get to a redirect or create a new ones.

+### "Burn after Reading" and Link Lifetime

+Links can have a date set which specifies the link's lifetime in the link database.
+By default, links never expire.
+Users can input various link lifetimes.
+The most unique of all selected link lifetimes is "burn after reading" which is exactly what it sounds like.
+The application will destroy the link after a single person has used it as a redirect.
+This is useful for links you'll only use or share once.
+You should select a reasonable lifetime for a link if it's not going to be eternal.
+This is the passive form of curation in the application, removing links as their expiration dates come up.

+### Editing and the Dotpage

+To force access to the list page of a keyword (regardless of list behavior), you simply prefix that keyword with a period or suffix it with a forward slash.
+Doing so will render the list page where the links can be changed around or tagged.

+### User-Provided Parameters

+The links in a list can have a `{1}` placed anywhere in the URL to serve as a substitution string for a single positional parameter supplied by the user.
+Right now, we only support one parameter, but this could change if there is a compelling reason for two or more.
+In the previous version of the redirector, these types of links with substitutions were called "special" links and they used `{*}` as a substitution string.
+For example, the keyword `go2 planets` can have a few links tagged with verious planet names.
+Each link URL can contain the subsititution string {1}.

+For the user input of `go2 planets/mars/weather` the go2redirector would locate the `planets` keyword, look up the link tagged with `mars`, get its URL of `www.nasa.gov/planets/mars/{1}.php`, and perform a substitution to `www.nasa.gov/planets/mars/weather.php`.
+Finally, the user would be redirected to that URL.

 ## Credits

 The original redirector [f5go](https://github.com/f5devcentral/f5go) was designed by Saul Pwanson, with assistance from Bryce Bockman and Treebird(tm).